 Looking for an easier way to create a Miro board?
 Simply type miro.new in the browser address bar to create a new board in a couple of seconds.

-If you have multiple teams, we’ll let you pick the team where you want your new board to be created.
+If you have multiple teams, we’ll let you switch to the team where you want your new board to be created.

-Creating a new Miro board from the browser address bar
+Miro board created from the browser address bar

 If you are logged out, we’ll ask you to sign in first and bring you to a new board right after that.

 In the center of the board window, there is the working space - the board itself.
-Here you add and organize content, insert templates, or links to other sites, platforms and services.
+To start creating content, select a tool on the toolbar.

 The board interface